 Sorry to shatter any dreams of laser as a one-size-fits-all hair removal from the face solution, but some individuals just need not apply.
 As Lambert explains, "It doesn’t work on red hair or blonde hair or very fine hair.
 The hair needs to have some sort of texture."

 That's not to say that it's curtains on your dreams of permanent hair removal, because electrolysis, which is the only FDA-approved permanent hair removal solution, works on any hair or skin type.
+Our electrolysis vs laser hair removal guide can help you weigh up both options.

 Dr Mahto is keen to debunk another piece of conventional wisdom—that only people with lighter skin tones and dark hair should have laser hair removal.
 She adds, "laser technology has advanced in recent years, increasing the number of people who can have laser hair removal safely, including people with very light skin tones and darker skin tones."